Human Papillomavirus (HPV) and Molecular Testing for Cervical Cancer (Online CE Course)

 Level of instruction: Intermediate

-Author information: Mary Ellen Koenn, MS, MLS(ASCP) is an associate professor emeritus, West Virginia University School of Medicine, Medical Laboratory Science Program.
-During her career as a medical technologist and educator, she has been a laboratory supervisor and manager and has held several teaching positions.
+Author information: Mary Ellen Koenn, MS, MLS(ASCP), is an associate professor emeritus at West Virginia University School of Medicine, Medical Laboratory Science Program.
+She has been a medical technologist, educator, laboratory supervisor, and manager and holds several teaching positions.
 She is the author of numerous articles for laboratory publications and textbook chapters and is a frequent presenter at laboratory seminars and workshops.
 Ms. Koenn holds a Master of Science degree in Medical Technology.

 Course Description: This course discusses the various types of human papillomavirus and their association with cervical cancer.
-Molecular methods of detection are discussed, beginning with a basic review of nucleic acid amplification methods and hybridization methods.
+It also discusses molecular detection methods, beginning with a fundamental review of nucleic acid amplification and hybridization methods.
 Two FDA-approved methods for molecular HPV testing are briefly explained.
-The course also presents four case studies to demonstrate the correct and incorrect utilization of HPV molecular methods.
+The course also presents four case studies demonstrating the correct and incorrect utilization of HPV molecular methods.

 How to Subscribe